vishvAsa/notes/backup/knowledge-preservation.md

 ## Retrieval/ playback
 Grammaphone doesn't require electricity to play sound.
 It's relatively easy to construct.

+Technology risk -

+> If you rely on proprietary software to store your material (office, databases, cloud-subscriptions, etc.), everything will be gone in less than half a century (at least if you don’t have more resources than US government and NASA: Many of the recordings of the space explorations of the 60ies are now inaccessible: neither the machines nor the knowledge is available today to access it). - [digitaldharma](https://digitaltibetan.github.io/DigitalTibetan/docs/digital_dharma_is_fragile.html)

 ## Storage
 - Cold storage reduces chemical decay rate.